HMRC Security Notices Explained by UK London Tax Law Firm

 A Notice of Requirement (NOR) to give security states:

-• The amount that is due;
+• The required security amount

 Why does HMRC issue Security Notices?